apalhinha/anytopic/web/hugo-and-git-hub-pages-from-scratch.md

 websites\workout> git push -u origin master
 ```

-# Activate GitHub Pages
+## Activate GitHub Pages
 In Github -> settings -> GitHub Pages
 Source = Master Branch / docs Folder
 Custom domain = workout.mycontributes.online

+## Set DNS settings if not done yet
+Access your DNS manager and add a CNAME
+* Name = yoursite.yourdomain.com
+* alias = yourgithubname.github.io

-# Github settings are changed the remote repository.
+## Github settings are changed the remote repository.
 Bring those changes to the local copy
 ```
 workout\public> git pull origin
 ```

-# Ready to change your web site.
+## Ready to change your web site.
 When you want to see, check in the local machine
 ```
-workout>hugo server -D (include pages flagged as draft) or workout>hugo server    (drafts are kept away, same that will be published)
+workout> hugo server -D (include pages flagged as draft) or workout> hugo server    (drafts are kept away, same that will be published)
 ```

+## Happy?
+Publish
-# When happy with the new content, publish, commit to git, and push to the remote repository
+When happy with the new content, publish, commit to git, and push to the remote repository

 workout\public> hugo
 workout\public> git add .